Hk669/Open-Source-Recommender/README.md

 This will be a free public-facing web application designed to find open-source projects for beginners and developers.

 Search your next contribution to open source easily!
 A free web app is here to help every developer find cool open-source projects of interest that fit their skillset.
 Just enter your GitHub username; our intelligent recommender system will do the rest.

+Give it a star⭐, if you support my intiative to help beginners start with open source!

 ## Why Use Open-Source Recommender